FrancoisSimon/ExTrack-python3/README.md

 ## Install ExTrack

-Simply run (as root): `python setup.py install`

-Check that it worked: `python -c "import extrack"`
+(needs to be run in anaconda prompt for anaconda users on windows)

+install dependencies :

+pip install lmfit
+pip install xmltodict
+pip install matplotlib
+pip install pandas

+install ExTrack :

+pip install -i https://test.pypi.org/simple/ extrack==0.4.4.8.2

 # Tutorial

+See either:
+- tests/test_extrack.py
+- or tests/tutorial_extrack.ipynb
-See the file tests/test_extrack.py to see the different functions and their applications
+to see the different functions and their applications.

 **Document here how to open a Jupyter notebook**